Afutu, Salifu, Awako and two others nominated for GPL Player of the Season award

-The trio will be joined by top scorer Diawisie Taylor and WAFA's Augustine Boakye.
+The trio are joined by top scorer Diawisie Taylor and WAFA's Augustine Boakye.

-The nominees will be pruned to three players, with the winner announced by the Head Office of Electroland Ghana Limited (NASCO) on Monday, August 30.
+The nominees will be pruned to three players with the winner announced at the Head Office of Electroland Ghana Limited (NASCO) on Monday, August 30.

 According to the Football Association, a brief presentation ceremony will be held on Monday at the office of Electroland Ghana at 6 pm.

-The winner of the prestigious award is expected to receive a GHc5000 shopping voucher, an all-expense paid weekend stay at the Alisa Hotel, and a personalized trophy.
+The winner of the prestigious award is expected to receive GH¢5000 shopping voucher, an all-expenses-paid weekend stay at the Alisa Hotel and a personalized trophy.

 Below are the stats of each player: